himedlooff/compare-computed-styles/README.md

 # To do

-- [ ] Allow to show diff between reference and current
 - [ ] Add browser specific computing
 - [ ] Add more element defaults
 - [ ] Host with Heroku?